flokoe/bash-hackers-wiki/docs/scripting/bashbehaviour.md

 for startup files.
 In this mode, **interactive shells** expand the [ENV](../syntax/shellvars.md#ENV) variable and commands are read and executed from the file whose name is the expanded value.\
 No other startup files are read.
-Hence, a non-interactive shell doesn\'t read any startup files in POSIX(r) mode.
+Hence, a non-interactive shell doesn't read any startup files in POSIX(r) mode.

 [**Bash starts in POSIX(r) mode when:**]{.underline}